openvinotoolkit/npu_plugin/src/vpux_compiler/docs/generated/dialect/IE/passes.md

 This pass processes operations, which can be compile as a DPU tasks and
     expands channels number to number divisible by 16 in case they doesn't satisfy hardware requirements
+### `-fuse-post-ops`: Fuse activation functions with tasks that support post-processing
+The pass is a part of `AdjustForVPU` pipeline.

+Fuse activation functions (e.g. ReLU, leaky ReLU) with tasks that support post-processing depending on the compilation mode
 ### `-merge-fake-quant`: Merge back to FakeQuantize
 The pass is a part of `LowPrecision` pipeline.